lohiermichael/web-developement-bootcamp/section_37:yelcamp:upadate_and_destroy/v9/readme.md

    - the placeholders by the existing values of the campground
 5. Add in update route
 6. Add a button to edit the campground on the show page

+# Deleting campgrounds

+- Add DESTROY route
+- Add DELETE button

+## Steps

+1. Make the DESTROY route in the campground.js file
+2. Add another button in the show page under a form (to submit the DELETE request it is needed)